Please ensure Javascript is enabled for purposes of website accessibility

 NASDAQ Stock Market

-In 2023, the Nasdaq Composite rose more than 43%, significantly outpacing the S&P 500, which closed the year more than 24% higher, largely driven by mega-cap tech stocks.
+So far in 2024, the Nasdaq Composite has risen more than 20%, outpacing the S&P 500, which is 18.7% higher, largely driven by mega-cap tech stocks.

-And, despite a more modest 13.7% gain for the Dow, it managed to close the year at all-time highs.
+And, despite a more modest 9.7% gain for the Dow, it is currently trading at all-time highs.

-Similarly, the S&P 500 Equal Weight Index, which was flat or lower for much of the year, was also able to eke out double-digit gains, closing more than 11% higher after a strong surge in the winter months.
+Similarly, the S&P 500 Equal Weight Index, which has also had more muted returns, is up 10.5% so far this year.
 The Equal Weight Index normalizes weighting to reduce the impact of mega-cap names (Alphabet, Apple, Microsoft, etc.) and attempts to more broadly convey the performance of large caps, hence the lagging performance for much of the year.

 [text_ad]